 What are Atayef?

 Once you try the Atayef – you will fall in love!
 I can guarantee you that!
 They’re basically the Middle Eastern version of pancakes, and they’re stuffed with lots of tasty fillings.
 Atayef (Qatayef) are usually prepared by street vendors in the streets of Jordan, Palestine, Syria, Lebanon, Morocco, and Egypt.
 They are also sold in bakeries nowadays, and some people prepare them at home.
-They’re very popular, it’s like you you have no choice and MUST have Atayef during Ramadan!
+They’re very popular, it’s like you you have no choice but to have Atayef during Ramadan!

 How to make Atayef from scratch?

-Our Trip to a Local Bakery in Madaba, Jordan.
+Our Trip To A Local Bakery In Madaba, Jordan.

 Types of Atayef